October is here: 5 simple habits to cut your heating bill

 There’s no point in heating a guest room or unused office.
 Closing doors and lowering the temperature in these spaces avoids constant waste.
 Focus warmth where you actually spend time: living room, kitchen, and occupied bedrooms.

-Conclusion: Preparing your home for autumn doesn’t require major renovations.
+Conclusion: Preparing your home for autumn doesn't require major renovations.
 By combining these simple steps, you can save hundreds of euros per year while gaining comfort and energy security.
-The key isn’t sacrifice but smarter habits.
+The key isn't sacrifice but smarter habits.
+Considering a bigger upgrade?
+Read our comprehensive heat pump guide for France 2025 to understand costs and timelines.
+Pair these heating habits with our autumn lighting tips to maximize savings.

 About the author: